Puli Khumri: History

+From August 8-10, 1988, there were fires and explosions in the 3704th Ammunition Depot of the 40th Army (Soviet Union), located in the Kelgai Valley near the town.
+The detonation of the explosives storage facility, according to eyewitnesses, resembled a nuclear one with the appearance of a characteristic nuclear "mushroom cloud".
+Eight soldiers and one civilian cook may have been killed, with others wounded.
+Western sources reported that the Soviet Ministry of Foreign Affairs (Soviet Union) denied there had been any casualties.

 As of 2017, Taliban insurgents are active in the Dand-e-Shahabuddin part of Puli Khumri.
 On 5 May 2019, Taliban members stormed the city's police headquarters, killing 13 police.
 On 1 September 2019, Taliban assaulted the city, but were repelled by the Afghan Army.
 On 16 January 2021, the district's NDS chief Fazal Wakilzada was killed in a Taliban attack.

 On 10 August 2021, Puli Khumri became the eighth provincial capital to be captured by the Taliban as part of their nationwide military offensive.

+On 13 October 2023, 7 people were killed and 15 injured in a suicide bombing at a Shia mosque carried out by Islamic State – Khorasan Province.

 Geography

 Puli Khumri, located about 100 km south of Kunduz, 200 km southeast of Mazar-i-Sharif, and 230 km north of Kabul, is a trading and transit hub in the region.

 Land use

 As of 2015, Puli Khumri had 6 districts and a total land area of 3,752 hectares.
 The total number of dwellings in the city was 24,586.
 Agricultural lands account for the largest land use in Puli Khumri (65%), with the majority of that land in Districts 3, 5, and 6.
 Districts 1 and 2 have the highest dwelling densities but District 5 is home to the most dwelling units.
 Puli Khumri has a diverse housing stock consisting of regular, irregular, and hillside houses as well as apartment buildings.